Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

 - CVE-2024-5678 (High, Patch Scheduled)

-- RECENT_CHANGES
+RECENT_CHANGES

-- CHG0012847 (Network config, 3 days ago)
+- CHG0012847 (Network configuration)

-- SIMILAR_ASSETS
+SIMILAR_ASSETS

-What Context Graphs Enable?
+What Operational Questions Can Context Graphs Answer?

-- 2 critical applications affected (CustomerPortal, PaymentGateway)
+- 2 Tier-1 applications impacted

-- 847 active users impacted
+- 847 active users affected

-- Payment processing offline
+- Payment processing disruption

 - PCI compliance implications

-- SRV-PROD-4521: CVE-2024-1234 (15 days unpatched)
+- SRV-PROD-4521 — CVE-2024-1234 (15 days unpatched)

-- SRV-PROD-4589: CVE-2024-2345 (7 days unpatched)
+- SRV-PROD-4589 — CVE-2024-2345 (7 days unpatched)

-- Both host Tier-1 applications
+Both host Tier-1 applications.

-- 12 servers
+- 12 servers affected

-- 4 Tier-1 applications
+- 4 Tier-1 applications impacted

-- 2,341 users
+- 2,341 users affected

-- Requires VP approval per change policy
+- Requires VP approval

 How do context graphs help in risk assessment?

-Answer: Context graphs allow quick queries to assess the potential impact of asset failure, vulnerabilities, and dependencies, helping mitigate risks in real-time.
+Context graphs allow quick queries to assess the potential impact of asset failure, vulnerabilities, and dependencies, helping mitigate risks in real-time.

 Layer 2: Decision Traces for Hardware Lifecycle